WZ123-123/Simple-Nav-Page/README.en.md

 # 🌐 Simple Nav Page

-A **low-barrier personal navigation page template** that requires no server setup.
+A **simple, beautiful, and customizable personal navigation page template** that requires no server setup.
 Even beginners can quickly build their own navigation homepage.

 ---